How to Filter Uptime.com Traffic From Google Analytics

 We suggest that you configure fake/dummy credit card information for use with a Transaction Check.
 Your payment gateway or merchant provider can probably help with this.
 You’re also advised to create dummy database entries with infinite quantities of items set at a special price.

-Uptime.com checks are designed to check your website availability at intervals ranging from one to sixty minutes, with certain checks running once per day.
+Uptime.com checks are designed to check your website availability and uptime at intervals ranging from one to sixty minutes, with certain checks running once per day.
 Accounts outside of Basic have access to some checks that run at 1-minute intervals.

 Some of our checks visiting various parts of your infrastructure can run as many as 1440 times per day.